osBins/blog-hugo/content/posts/springboot-and-dao.md

 }
 ```
 Here I'm returning the goal ID, through which we will fetch the goal.
 The goal object contains the data needed for computing result.
 After the DAO layer is done doing the heavy-lifting for fetching data, it is passed to the service layer for the ✨ magic ✨.
+**Service Layer**
 ```java
 @Service
 public class ExperimentServiceImpl implements ExperimentService {